g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 I'll use IPFIX to send the flow samples to SRV1, which requires configuring a new interface between them.

 So, first, we need to establish connectivity with SRV1.
 I've set aside the network 10.10.11.0/24 for this purpose.
-I also have plans to deploy a DNS server for our customers on this network later on.
+I also have plans to deploy a DNS server for our customers on this connection later on.
 However, for this lab, I'll use it strictly to connect R5 to SRV1 and export the flow samples.
 ```
 set interfaces ge-0/0/4 description to-SRV1/eth1
 set interfaces ge-0/0/4 unit 0 family inet address 10.10.11.1/24